Henry Keary: Indian service

 Keary was promoted to lieutenant shortly after his arrival, in 1877, and served with his regiment in the Second Anglo-Afghan War in 1879-8 and the Third Anglo-Burmese War in 1885.
 From 1887 to 1892, with a promotion to captain, he raised and then commanded a battalion of military police in Burma, as part of the operations to secure British control in the newly annexed country.
 During this time, he was involved in the operations against Wuntho in 1891, for which he was awarded the Distinguished Service Order as well as being mentioned in despatches.

 In 1892, he was given a brevet promotion to major and appointed to command the 31st Madras Light Infantry, which was involved in suppressing a rebellion in the northern Chin Hills in 1892–93.
 It later served in China (renamed the 31st Burma Light Infantry) as part of the Western relief force during the Boxer Rebellion, where Keary was again mentioned in despatches.

 His brevet promotion was confirmed in 1897, and he was subsequently promoted to lieutenant-colonel in 1903 and brevet colonel in September 1906.
 He relinquished command of the regiment (now named as the 91st Punjabis) in 1909, when he was appointed to command the 2nd Infantry Brigade of the 9th (Secunderabad) Division; in 1910, after being promoted to temporary brigadier general, he transferred to the Garhwal Brigade of 7th (Meerut) Division in November 1911.
-From February 1907 to 1912 he served as a personal aide-de-camp to the King, and in December 1911, he was promoted to major general.
+From February 1907 to 1912 he served as a personal aide-de-camp to the King, and was made a colonel on the staff and a temporary brigadier general while employed in this role.

+In December 1911, he was promoted to major general.
 He was later made a Companion of the Order of the Bath.